 Some accommodation providers make additional charges for dogs but these are generally small compared to kenneling.
 If you take your dog with you on holiday or a short break neither the family, nor you nor the dog will incur the emotional cost of leaving him behind.
 What is also important, you’ll all enjoy the experience more for being together.

-There are literally hundreds of cottages, holiday parks, hotels and guest houses who will be delighted to welcome guests with their pets.
+There are literally hundreds of cottages, holiday parks, hotels and guest houses that will be delighted to welcome guests with their pets.
 There are also many pubs (and other places to eat), heritage sites and other attractions that will be pleased to entertain responsible dog owners.
-Opportunity is plentiful, so too are potential visitors – a well known website is a perfect vehicle for putting the two together and keeping important information up to date.
+Opportunity is plentiful, so too are potential visitors – a well-known website is a perfect vehicle for putting the two together and keeping important information up to date.